JakeWharton/jakewharton.com/_posts/2016-09-06-forcing-bytes-downward-in-okio.md

     public void toJson(Object o, Sink sink)

-Because `Sink` offers no convenience on its own, the implementation would buffer it into an `BufferedSink` for its high-level APIs.
+Because `Sink` offers no convenience on its own, the implementation would buffer it into an `BufferedSink` for access to high-level APIs.

 Once the implementation was finished writing the JSON representation to the `BufferedSink` it needs to return.
-In order to not leave any bytes in the buffer it should call `emit()`.
-This writes all of the buffered bytes to the underlying `Sink`, but not any farther.
+In order to not leave any bytes in the buffer it needs to call `emit()`.
+This writes all of the buffered bytes to the underlying `Sink`, but not any further.
 Whether or not the `Sink` should be flushed all the way down is left as a decision for the caller.
-This affords more control to the caller so that if they wanted to serialize multiple objects and flush them all at once they are able to do so.
+This affords more control so that if the caller wants to serialize multiple objects and flush them all at once they are able to do so.

 Astute readers might be aware of [Moshi](https://github.com/square/moshi)–a small JSON